-The 2017 NCAA Division III Men's & Women's Swimming & Diving Championships will be held over a four-day period at the CISD Natatorium in Shenandoah, Texas.
-The Southern Collegiate Athletic Conference (SCAC) and the City of Shenandoah will serve as the hosts for the event that will run from Wednesday, March 15, through Saturday, March 18.
-Preliminary events will begin each morning at 10:00 a.m.
-(CDT), while final sessions are set for 6:00 p.m.
-(CDT).
-The North Coast Athletic Conference will be represented in both the men's and women's meets by student-athletes from Denison, DePauw and Kenyon.
+The 2019 NCAA Division III Men's & Women's Swimming & Diving Championships will be held over a four-day period at the Greensboro Aquatic Center in Greensboro, North Carolina.
+The Old Dominion Athletic Conference and the Greensboro Aquatic Center will serve as co-hosts for the event that will run from Wednesday, March 20, through Saturday, March 23.
+Preliminary events will begin each morning at 10:00 a.m., while final sessions are set for 6:00 p.m.
+The North Coast Athletic Conference will be represented in both the men's and women's meets by 70 total student-athletes from Denison, Kenyon and Wooster.

 While the Kenyon Ladies lead all NCAA Div.
-III teams with 23 national titles all-time, the NCAC's dominance on the men's side has been unprecedented across the nation as either Kenyon or Denison have topped the team standings at the national meet in each of the last 37 years.
+III teams with 23 national titles all-time, the NCAC's dominance on the men's side has been unprecedented across the nation as either Kenyon or Denison have topped the team standings at the national meet in 38 of the last 39 years, interrupted only once by Emory's title in 2017.
 The Lords own 34 national titles all-time, which includes their remarkable streak of 31-straight from 1980-2010.
-KC's 34 team titles is double the amount of Wisconsin-La Crosse's 17 Div.
+KC's 34 team titles is nearly double the amount of Wisconsin-La Crosse's 18 Div.
 III men's indoor track & field crowns and tied with Div.
 I Oklahoma State's wrestling program for the most team titles in NCAA history.
-Denison, which won the men's title a year ago, owns three total team championships after posting back-to-back titles in 2011 and '12, while the DU women won their lone national title in 2001.
+The Denison men, who are the defending national champions, own four total team championships after claiming the 2016 title and posting back-to-back titles in 2011 and '12, while the Big Red women won their lone national title in 2001.

 |NCAC Nightly Recaps, Photo Galleries & Interviews

 |Recap | Results | Video||Recap | Results | Video||Recap | Results | Video||Recap | Results | Video|